 No solicitor shall intentionally make any materially false, fraudulent, or otherwise misleading statement in the course of soliciting.

 A solicitor shall immediately disclose to the consumer during face-to-face solicitation (1) the name of the solicitor; (2) the name and address of the entity with whom the solicitor is associated; and (3) the purpose of the solicitor's contact with the person and/or competent individual.
 This requirement may be satisfied through the use of the badge and an informational flyer.

 No solicitor shall use a fictitious name, an alias, or any name other than his or her true and correct name.

 No solicitor shall represent directly or by implication that the granting of a certificate of registration implies any endorsement by the Town of the solicitor's goods or services or of the individual solicitor.

 The provisions of this section shall apply also to solicitors who are exempt from registration pursuant to the provisions of this chapter.

-Any occupant of a residence may give notice of a desire to refuse solicitors by displaying a "No Solicitation" sign which shall be posted on or near the main entrance door or on or near the property line adjacent to the sidewalk leading to the residence.
+Any occupant of a residence may give notice of a desire to refuse solicitors by displaying a "No Solicitation" or "No-Knock Registry Member" sign which shall be posted on or near the main entrance door or on or near the property line adjacent to the sidewalk leading to the residence.